trueos/pcbsd/src-qt5/docs/preinstall.rst

 * :file:`trueos-server`: provides a pre-installed TrueOS® server that is command-line only.

-After downloading the desired file, confirm the integrity of the download using the instructions in the next section.

 If you downloaded an installation file, instead of a virtual image, refer to :ref:`Burning the Installation Media` for instructions on how to burn the file to bootable media.